camilabga/adTracking-fraud-detection/README.md

 ## Proposal

 ### Domain Background
 Nowadays, fraud traffic is one of the most pressing matters coupled with the exponentially growing mobile phone use.
-With the number of smart devices approaching 2 billion worldwide, frauds in the mobile app ecosystem are more and more rampant.
+With the number of smart devices over 3 billions worldwide, frauds in the mobile app ecosystem are already something to have our eyes on.

 Fraud risk is everywhere, but for companies that advertise online, click fraud can happen at an overwhelming volume, resulting in misleading click data and wasted money.
 Ad channels can drive up costs by simply clicking on the ad at a large scale.
 With over 1 billion smart mobile devices in active use every month, China is the largest mobile market in the world and therefore suffers from huge volumes of fradulent traffic.